Kieran Denvir

-Kieran Denvir (Ciarán Denvir; January 1932 – 9 August 2022) was a Gaelic footballer and hurler from Northern Ireland.
-He was a member of the Down senior football team from the early 1950s until 1960.
+Kieran Denvir (Ciarán O Doinbhir; January 1932 – 9 August 2022) was a Gaelic footballer and hurler from Northern Ireland.
+He was a member of the Down senior football team from 1952 until 1960.
 At club level he played with numerous teams, including Kilclief, University College Dublin, Ballina Stephenites, and Greencastle.

 Career

 Kieran Denvir came from a family steeped in GAA history.
 His father James was the first county chairman of Down in 1903.
-His three older sisters Una, Roseleen, and Angela, represented Down in the 1948 All-Ireland Camogie Final against Dublin and his older brother Brian played Gaelic football and hurling for both Down and Ulster before going on to manage the senior football team.
+His three older sisters Una, Roseleen, and Angela, represented Down in the 1948 All-Ireland Camogie Final against Dublin.
+His older brother Brian played Gaelic football and hurling for both Down and Ulster before going on to manage the senior football team from 1965-66.